Why Leading Contractors Prefer System Scaffolding Over Tube and Fitting

 Making Scaffolding Easier to Plan and Design

-Whether you choose system scaffolding or tube and fitting, you could always use a scaffolding design software that makes planning simpler.
+Whether you choose system scaffolding or tube and fitting, use a scaffolding design software solution that makes planning simpler.
 That’s exactly what Avontus Designer® does.

-Just import a plan, add scaffolds wherever you want them, and walk through it in 3D.
-The scaffolding design software can combine system scaffolding designs from a dozen manufacturers including Ringlock, Cuplock, HAKI, Safway, and OCTO.
+Just import a plan, add scaffolds wherever you want them, and walk through your design in 3D.
+The scaffolding design software can utilize system scaffolding from a dozen manufacturers including ringlock, cuplock, HAKI, Safway, and OCTO.

-It can even integrate tube and fitting for odd bays, returns, cantilevers, and other enhancements to system scaffolds.
-Avontus Designer automatically creates a bill of materials so you’ll know exactly what you need to turn the idea into reality.
+Avontus Designer can even integrate tube and fitting for odd bays, returns, cantilevers, and other enhancements to system scaffolds.
+The program automatically creates a bill of materials so you’ll know exactly what you need to turn the idea into reality.

 Check out the link below to learn more about Avontus Designer.